YongchengYAO/CartiMorph/README.md

 [Python: 3.10] [Matlab: 2022b]

 This document provides the code and experimental results of our paper.
 We developed the **CartiMorph** framework in a hybrid programming environment of Python and Matlab.
-If you are interested in using **CartiMorph** for your research project, don’t hesitate to try our software [**CartiMorph Toolbox**](https://github.com/YongchengYAO/CartiMorph-Toolbox) (~~unavailable until early Feb 2024~~) (delay: release date is around mid-March).
+If you are interested in using **CartiMorph** for your research project, don’t hesitate to try our software [**CartiMorph Toolbox**](https://github.com/YongchengYAO/CartiMorph-Toolbox).

 ---